top of page

 Day 1:

-Meeting with the guide, for example, at 13:30 at the airport, transfer to S-Bahn Friedrichstrasse to the hotel, or a 2-hour city tour with a minibus and driver in advance?
+Meeting with the guide, for example, at 13:30 at the airport, transferring to S-Bahn Friedrichstrasse to the hotel, or taking a 2-hour city tour with a minibus and driver in advance?

 Guide fee: €250 (up to 15 people) Total: Approximately €300 (depending on the availability of the vehicle when you make the reservation) (2-hour Minibus and driver).